-18. How soon can I take possession of a property after purchase at the tax sale?
+16. How soon can I take possession of a property after purchase at the tax sale?

-The successful bidder may generally take possession of a property immediately after making payment in full and the tax deed to the purchaser has been recorded.
-Tax deeds are recorded within two weeks after payment.
+The successful bidder may take possession of a property immediately after making payment in full and the tax deed to the purchaser has been recorded.
+Tax deeds are recorded approximately thirty to sixty days after payment is received.

-19. What steps should I take if there are occupants living on the property or personal property left on the premises?
+17. What steps should I take if there are occupants living on the property or personal property left on the premises?